philipessel/Secure-File-Storage-In-S3/docs/testing.md

 > Replace `"PRESIGNED_URL"` with the actual URL.

 ### ✅ Verify:
-- The file is saved as `downloaded_file` in the same directory as the script.
+- The file is saved as `downloaded_file` in the same directory where the python script is located.
 - Navigate to the folder and open it to confirm.

 ---